ef4/mho/README.md

 split template compiler loading out of TransformHBS so we don't need to pass TransformHBS to TransformJS and return templateCompiler method to private

 finish updating app-js so it's a true reexport map in json

+add file watching to the server. not clear how to do SSE in rocket.
+Might be able to do a totally standalone one in a separate thread using hyper.